SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/suprasegmental-phonics.md

 ### stress

 ⟮accent⟯ =syn= ⟮stress⟯
-»⟮Stress⟯« is the feature of the ⟮the relative emphasis⟯ given to ⟮a certain ＿segment＿⟯
+»⟮Stress⟯« is the feature of the ⟮the relative emphasis⟯ given to a phonic suprasegmental unit within a stress unit.

-#### what is stressed

-The stressed
-»⟮Word stress⟯« is ⟮＿stress＿⟯ placed on ⟮syllables⟯ within ⟮c_;words⟯.
-»⟮Sentence stress⟯« is ⟮＿stress＿⟯ placed on ⟮words⟯ within ⟮c_;sentences⟯.
-⟮＿Word stress＿⟯ may be ⟮＿fixed stress＿⟯ or ⟮＿lexical stress＿⟯.
-»⟮Fixed stress⟯« is ⟮＿word stress＿⟯ where ⟮the stress always falls on the nth syllable (e.g. the n-1th last in polish)⟯ »⟮Lexical stress⟯« is ⟮＿word stress＿⟯ where ⟮which syllable will be stressed⟯ depends ⟮on the word⟯, and is ⟮lexically encoded⟯.
+A stress unit is a grouping of phonic suprasegmental unit into a larger phonic suprasegmental unit.

+#### special cases

+Fixed stress is stress where the stress always falls on the nth unit within a stress unit.
+Word stress =syn= prosodic word stress.
+Sentence stress =syn= utterance stress.
+Lexical stress is prosodic word stress which is lexicalized.

 #### how is stress conveyed

+The stress encoder (my term) is a feature class indicating what feature categories are used to encode stress.
-Stress can be conveyed by one or more of the feature categories loudness, length, tone, vowel articulation.
+The stress encoder may be one or more of the feature categories loudness, length, tone, vowel articulation.

-##### names

-»⟮Pitch accent⟯« is ⟮＿stress＿⟯ ⟮conveyed through pitch alone⟯.
-»⟮Quantitative accent⟯« is ⟮＿stress＿⟯ ⟮conveyed through length alone⟯.
-»⟮Dynamic accent⟯« is ⟮＿stress＿⟯ ⟮conveyed through a combination of properties⟯.
+»⟮Dynamic accent⟯« is ⟮＿stress＿⟯ encoded by a combination of stress encoder feature categories.

+table:name|stress encoder
+»⟮pitch accent⟯«|pitch
+»⟮quantitative accent⟯«|length

 #### levels of stress

+The level of stress is the feature category indicating relative strength of the stress.
+The level of stress typically has the values primary, secondary.

+##### IPA

-Sometimes the »⟮levels of stress⟯« ⟮primary⟯ and ⟮c_;secondary⟯ ⟮c_;stress⟯ are distinguished. the IPA symbols for stress always goes ⟮before⟯ ⟮the stressed element⟯.
+the IPA symbols for stress always goes ⟮before⟯ ⟮the stressed element⟯.